MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/collect-data-to-troubleshoot-sql-connectivity-issues.md

 # Collect data to troubleshoot SQL Server connectivity issues

 This article helps you to identify the root cause of SQL Server connectivity issues by asking relevant questions based on specific categories.
-Although the ["Recommended prerequisites and checklist for troubleshooting SQL Server connectivity issues"](resolve-connectivity-errors-checklist.md) article includes the most important items to be collected, the questions in this article can help you narrow down the cause of the connectivity issues and troubleshoot them effectively.
+Although the [Recommended prerequisites and checklist for troubleshooting SQL Server connectivity issues](resolve-connectivity-errors-checklist.md) article includes the most important items to be collected, the questions in this article can help you narrow down the cause of the connectivity issues and troubleshoot them effectively.

 > [!NOTE]
 > Not all questions are applicable to all issues.
 However, these questions can guide you as you consider how to troubleshoot connectivity issues.